Interfacial Line Energy of a Topological Phase: Introduction

 We limit our study to a scalar Ising field in two dimensions which undergoes the standard order-disorder transitions in the magnetic field ($h$) and temperature ($T$) plane (see Fig.~\ref{fig_schematic}(a)) where the second order thermal phase transition happens at $T=T_c$~\cite{onsager_physrev_1944}.
 We couple a two dimensional fermionic Chern insulator to the Ising field in such a way that the order parameter of scalar field acts like effective mass for the Dirac fermions.
 Thus the free-energy minima for $h>0$ and $h<0$ (for $T<T_c$) regime also correspond to topological insulating phases (for fermions) albeit with different Chern numbers ($C=\pm 1$).
 We perform a gedanken experiment where a quench is done from $h<0$ to $h>0$ regime such that the system is in a metastable phase of $C=-1$ with spins down polarized while the global free-energy minima is for $C=+1$ phase with spins up polarized.
 We now investigate the stability of a bubble of $C=+1$ region created within this metastable phase (see Fig.~\ref{fig_schematic}(b)).
 In absence of any fermionic field it is known that a bubble only beyond a critical size $n_{c}^{\rm{cl}}$ grows, while droplets of size $n<n_{c}^{\rm{cl}}$ shrinks with time.
-Here, we demonstrate that presence of a topological fermionic field when coupled to a scalar field leads to quantum corrections to surface tension essentially due to topological edge-modes on droplet boundary (see Fig.~\ref{fig_schematic}(b)).
-This quantum surface tension leads to an enhancement of the critical nuclei size to $n_{c}^{\rm{Q}}$ such that $n_{c}^{\rm{Q}}$ is always greater than $n_{c}^{\rm{cl}}$ (see Fig.~\ref{fig_schematic}(c)).
+Here, we demonstrate that presence of a topological fermionic field when coupled to a scalar field leads to quantum corrections to the interface energy per unit length (also known as interfacial line energy) essentially due to topological edge-modes on droplet boundary (see Fig.~\ref{fig_schematic}(b)).
+This quantum correction to the interfacial line energy leads to an enhancement of the critical nuclei size to $n_{c}^{\rm{Q}}$ such that $n_{c}^{\rm{Q}}$ is always greater than $n_{c}^{\rm{cl}}$ (see Fig.~\ref{fig_schematic}(c)).
 In fact as we will show such enhancement can be tuned by changing the microscopic parameters of theory, easily achieving $n_{c}^{\rm{Q}}/n_{c}^{\rm{cl}} \sim 2$ within experimentally relevant scales.